 By default, the WSDL Editor will provide you with a basic set of parameters and even a simple Operation with Inputs and Outputs.
-You can change the Definition Name, Service Name, Location URL, and Target Namespace if you so desire, but we’ll leave these at their defaults.
+Of course, you can change the Definition Name, Service Name, Location URL, and Target Namespace if you so desire, but we’ll leave these at their defaults.

 WSDLs are defined in terms of Operations with Input and Output definitions.
 For basic purposes, the default provided should be suitable.

 You may optionally select the “Validate at the Listener Level” in the WSDL tab if you wish the Listener to structurally validate incoming messages against the WSDL.
-While this can be useful if you wish to enforce strict conformance, it is not generally recommended.
-The support for the WSDL standard within a given user’s environment may vary considerably.
+While this can be useful if you want to enforce strict conformance, it is not generally recommended.
+This is because the support for the WSDL standard within a given user’s environment may vary considerably.